Harley-hwan/Harley-hwan.github.io/aboutme.md

 I studied English in the UK and the Philippines for a total of a year.

 ### Countries I've visited / traveled
-UK, Porland, France, Italy, Germany, Austria, Iceland, Philippine, China and more in the future ...
+UK, Porland, France, Italy, Germany, Austria, Iceland, Philippine, China, Japan and more in the future ...

 <br/>